jni/ilovesymposia.com/posts/2019/10/01/introducing-napari-a-fast-n-dimensional-image-viewer-in-python.md

 developers from scikit-learn, scikit-image, and dask at UC Berkeley, and I was one of the lucky invitees.
-I'd recently seen that Loïc Royer, a good friend from my Janelia days, had moved to San Francisco to start his lab at the Chan Zuckerberg Biohub, and I asked him if I could crash at his place for a few days before the sprint.
+I'd recently seen that Loïc Royer, a good friend from my Janelia days, had moved to San Francisco to start his lab at the Chan Zuckerberg Biohub, so I asked him if I could crash at his place for a few days before the sprint.

 I knew Loïc as a Java guy.
 In Janelia he'd repeatedly extolled the virtues of